Death toll in Florida collapse rises to 4; 159 still missing

 "Debris is falling on them as they do their work.
 We have structural engineers on site to ensure that they will not be injured, but they are proceeding because they are so motivated and they are taking extraordinary risk on the site every day," she said.

+With searchers using saws and jackhammers to look for pockets large enough to hold a person, Levine Cava said there was still hope of finding people alive.

-The work focused on what was left of 12-story Champlain Towers South, which drew people from around the globe to enjoy life on South Florida's Atlantic Coast, some for a night, some to live.
-A couple from Argentina and their young daughter.
-A beloved retired Miami-area teacher and his wife.
+Those missing from what was left of the 12-story Champlain Towers South included people from around the world: a beloved retired Miami-area teacher and his wife.
 Orthodox Jews from Russia.
 Israelis.
 The sister of Paraguay's first lady.
 Others from South America.

 State Sen. Jason Pizzo of Miami Beach told the Miami Herald he watched as tactical teams of six worked early Friday to sift through the debris.
 He said he saw one body taken in a yellow body bag and another that was marked.
 They were taken to a homicide unit tent that was set up along the beach.